Weather Monitor II and Wizard stations - overview

 Wizard Standard (7425)

-Wizard stations are supplied with the most basic Davis console and are able to measure inside and outside temperature; wind speed and direction; and, optionally, rainfall.
+7425rtWizard stations are supplied with the most basic Davis console and are able to measure inside and outside temperature; wind speed and direction; and, optionally, rainfall.
 The rain gauge is not included with the Wizard standard model.
 Please note that, other than rain gauge, no further sensors can be added to Wizard models.
-Users requiring the option of measuring pressure and/or humidity must specify a Weather Monitor II or Vantage Pro model.
+Users requiring the option of measuring pressure and/or humidity must specify a Vantage Pro 2 or Vue model.

 Wizard CSM (7425CSM)

-The CSM package version is identical to the standard Wizard pack but also contains the optional rain gauge at a favourable all-in price compared to buying the rain gauge separately.
+7425cswireThe CSM package version is identical to the standard Wizard pack but also contains the optional rain gauge at a favourable all-in price compared to buying the rain gauge separately.

-WMII/Wizard vs Vantage Pro weather station ranges
+Wizard III vs Vantage Vue and Pro 2 weather station ranges

 • Installation of WMII/Wizard sensors, while still straightforward, is somewhat more of a task than with the VP range because of the extra cables, junction box etc involved;

-Overall, the WMII models can offer very cost-effective and reliable weather monitoring if the parameters to be measured are basic (eg perhaps just temperature and/or wind speed & direction) and the monitoring requirement is very unlikely to increase in scope at a later date.
+Overall, the WWIII model can offer very cost-effective and reliable weather monitoring if the parameters to be measured are basic (eg perhaps just temperature and/or wind speed & direction) and the monitoring requirement is very unlikely to increase in scope at a later date.
 These models also have a low entry price and offer the option of allowing accessories to be added progressively as the budget may allow.